Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

   participant S as Authentification server

-  Alice ->> S: Provide its email for the account creation S ->> Alice: Send an email with a unique code need to continue the process alt Choose between password or fido2
+  Alice ->> S: Provide its email for the account creation S ->> Alice: Send an email with a unique code needed to continue the process alt Choose between password or fido2
     Alice ->> Alice: Choose a password
     Alice ->> Alice: Derive `AUTH_MEDIUM_HMAC_KEY` using the password and `PBKDF_A`